newt239/ginga-ui/README.md

 If you want to call on client side, you can use `dangerouslyAllowBrowser` option.

+> [!CAUTION]
+> This is extremely dangerous because it allows users to access the API key.
+Use this option only when you are developing locally.

 ```jsx
 const themeClient = new ThemeClient({
   clientType: "openai",